 We are located at 638 Webster St. Suite 220 in Oakland Chinatown.

-The District is a 501(C)(3) nonprofit governed by a volunteer Board of Directors comprised of individuals that represent property and business owners, residents, workers, nonprofits, and community members.
-Advisory committees meet regularly to collaborate on programmatic areas.
-OCIC staff implement and execute on the strategic vision of the organization outlined in the management plan.
+The Oakland Chinatown Improvement Council (OCIC) is a 501(c)(3) nonprofit organization guided by a volunteer Board of Directors representing property and business owners, residents, workers, nonprofit leaders, and community members.
+Advisory committees meet regularly to collaborate on key program areas, providing valuable input and guidance.
+OCIC staff are responsible for carrying out the organization’s strategic vision as outlined in its management plan.

 NAME | TITLE | AFFILIATION | MEMBER TYPE |